CAPELLA

 Light Field Synthesizer

-We present the first commercial Light Field Synthesizer enabling synthesis and sub-femtosecond control of super-octave light transients.
+Our Light Field Synthesizer CAPELLA enables synthesis and sub-femtosecond control of super-octave light transients.

 Key Product Features